d2l-ai/d2l-en/chapter_multilayer-perceptrons/kaggle-house-price.md

 It combines data, code and users in a way to allow for both collaboration and competition.
-While leaderboard chasing can sometimes get out of control, there's also a lot to be said for the objectivity in a platform that provides fair and direct quantitative comparisons between your approaches and those devised by your competitors.
+While leaderboard chasing can sometimes get out of control, there is also a lot to be said for the objectivity in a platform that provides fair and direct quantitative comparisons between your approaches and those devised by your competitors.
 Moreover, you can checkout the code